-Scar revision is an extremely individual procedure that you should have performed only for yourself, not to please anyone else or fit into their ideal image of you.
+Pursuing scar revision surgery at our Miami clinic is an extremely individual decision that you should have performed only for yourself, not to please anyone else or fit into their ideal image of you.
 Ultimately, it is your body and your decision alone.

 Individuals of any age can have a scar revision performed.